Free LinkedIn Pages to BigQuery Connector by OWOX: Own Your Organic Page Insights

 Here’s what it lets you do:

-• Offers full transparency and control – modify the script, adapt the logic, and scale reporting to fit your needs
+- Offers full transparency and control – adjust configurations, adapt the logic, and scale reporting to match your business needs.

 If you're looking to bypass expensive ETL tools and build a reporting pipeline you actually control, this connector is made for you.